 How did your personal art style evolve, that thing that makes people say, oh Monica N. Galvan painted this?
 Was it identifiable right away?
 What inspired you on your way to your own personal style?

 When I began years ago in EV I created my first series with random characters and these pictures were very generic and sometimes many artist had the same ideas, colors, compositions...
 In the following series I started to have my very own interpretations, with my novel characters and the theme that suited them.
 These paintings were more unique, and I tried to find a balance between what I loved and what my public wanted to see.

 I started to develop my own painting style, a very painterly one, some years ago.
 I was just experimenting with digital colouring, trying to get the same effect I got in oil paintings, using strong contrasts 'chiaroscuro', and textures.
 People started to identify my work thanks to its style, the face features...
 And then, even if I changed the media, my work had my fingerprint.
 I know that I have to evolve, to refine my skills.
 I learn a lot in every piece I create.
 But start to have your own personal style is awesome.

 Describe (and provide a photograph if you like) of your studio/work space.
 What would you change about it, if anything, for it to become your dream work space?

 |Enchanted Visions artist, Monica N. Galvan's art studio|

 I would like a bigger studio with lots of natural light (mine it's so dark) and space for painting more traditional media.
 Or... maybe a little house hidden in the woods, or a castle with a courtyard full of flowers..

 "Paint" a picture of yourself for us using 10 colorful words to describe you, the total picture.

-Thank you so much Joyce for this wonderful look into your creative process, your art and you.
+Thank you so much Monica, for this wonderful look into your creative process, your art and you.

-Please visit ENCHANTED VISIONS to see more of Joyce's art and what she has created for the latest theme.
+Please visit ENCHANTED VISIONS to see more of Monica's art and what she has created for the latest theme.